-An Overview of Governance of Project Management (GoPM)
+Governance of Project Management (GoPM)

-Governments and regulatory authorities have amended laws and strengthened codes and regulations, to make responsibilities of Governance more explicit, and to introduce new requirements and standards relating to the production of financial and other data.
+Governments and regulatory authorities have amended laws and strengthened codes and regulations, to make the responsibilities of Governance more explicit, and to introduce new requirements and standards relating to the production of financial and other data.
 In many organisations, this will include project data, creating a direct link between key project information and Corporate Governance.

 Other areas also relate these responsibilities directly to Projects, e.g.:

-- Use of Corporate Resource: modern rules of Governance require controls to ensure effective use of Corporate Resource
+- Use of Corporate Resource: modern rules of Governance require controls to ensure the effective use of Corporate Resource

 - Risk: Sarbanes Oxley, for example, requires that organisations implement an ‘Enterprise Risk Management Framework’, as a key element of Corporate Governance.
 Few areas of business carry more risk than projects.

 So, what should effective Governance achieve?
-One important example would be: no project that is clearly exhibiting commonly accepted characteristics of failure should be allowed to proceed to their next phase without clear resolution of those issues.
+One important example would be: no project that is clearly exhibiting commonly accepted characteristics of failure should be allowed to proceed to the next phase without a clear resolution of those issues.
 In many organisations today, this would be an important step up in their competence at managing internal corporate or business projects.

 It is also argued, that since Corporate Governance now places responsibilities on Boards to monitor Enterprise performance, there is a further responsibility at the corporate level to control and demonstrate:

-- assurance that projects are being managed well and in accordance the requirements of Governance across the Enterprise;
+- assurance that projects are being managed well and in accordance with the requirements of Governance across the Enterprise;

-- assurance that strategic projects are not exhibiting (well publicised) conditions of failure.
+- assurance that strategic projects are not exhibiting (well-publicised) conditions of failure.

 The following table demonstrates a number of key relationships between Project Governance and other Project Management Processes:

-- Achievement of Strategic objectives: The Management of Strategic Projects – Benefits Realisation
+- Achievement of Strategic Objectives: The Management of Strategic Projects – Benefits Realisation.

-- Accountabilities: Project Sponsorship & Organisation
+- Accountabilities: Project Sponsorship & Organisation.

-- Performance Mgmt & Controls: Earned Value
+- Performance Mgmt & Controls: using metrics such as earned value.

 Email today to find out more information.